wouterj/wouterj.github.io/_posts/2020-04-28-authenticators-new-symfony-security.md

 Up to now, the Security component didn't use events for this purpose.
 This made many parts of the component quite hard to extend or customize.
-That's why this new system is build around 3 main events:
+That's why this new system is built around 3 main events:

 `VerifyAuthenticatorCredentialsEvent`
 : This is the most important event.
 Its listeners validate any